DOCUVESTA/la-prairie-luxury-skincare-makeup-analysis/README.md

 ### Jupyter Notebook: la_prairie_skincare_data_transformation.ipynb
 - Jupyter notebook with annotations detailing each stage of preprocessing web scraped data
 - Data exploration process
-- Matplotlib, Seaborn and Plotly visualizations
+- WordCloud, Seaborn and Plotly visualizations

 <br>

-### Notion: La Prairie regional website analysis public web page
+### Notion: La Prairie Regional Website Analysis public web page
 A document with a brief history on the brand, along with insights and opportunities for La Prairie products and website development
 </details>
 <details closed>